-3.2.6 Retail business costs
+3.2.6 Retail costs

-A full margin squeeze test of the MVNO terms, includes costs in the retail business.
-Retail business costs must be representative of the reference operator being tested.
+A full margin squeeze test of MVNO terms includes retail costs.
+Retail costs must be representative of the reference operator being tested.

 There are several methods that can be used to model such costs.
-Nkom's goal is for the method to be robust and transparent, but also as simple as possible, and has therefore changed the design compared to the method used in the decision of 1 July 20169.
+Nkom's goal is for the method to be not only robust and transparent, but also as simple as possible.